By George Pór (in collaboration with the FoW Participatory Action Research team) for Enlivening Edge Magazine

 For process design inside the “U”, we will use Learning Expedition methodology of large-scale collaborative enquiry that draws on a family of related metaphors, such as:

 - Basecamps: periodic, face-to-face gathering of the entire Expedition community, where teams report on salient findings, swap stories, plot trajectories for the next leg of the journey, and get coached by action research guides.

 - Scouting parties: small, special-focus action learning partnerships that scout unknown territories on behalf of their organizations and the Expedition community as whole, and report back to it.

 - Expedition log: the learning journal of the Expedition serving the community’s collective memory and intelligence.

 Appreciative Inquiry is a method for evolving social systems (groups, organizations, communities), which uses collective enquiry into the best of what is in order to imagine what could be, followed by collective design of a desired future state that is compelling and thus does not require the use of incentives, coercion, or persuasion for change to occur.

 Who, Where, When, and Cost

-The year-long learning expedition will be launched June 2017 and its three Basecamps will take place in the UK.
+The year-long learning expedition will start when the first five organisations will join it.
+Its three Basecamps will take place in the UK.
 It is suitable for businesses and other organizations situated in Europe.
 The fee for participating in the three basecamps and the Expedition’s virtual community, and receiving advisory services, is £5,000 per organisation.
 Travel and accommodation is not included.